Q&A Strategies & Defense

 Adapt when:

-- The judge introduces genuinely new information or a constraint you missed
+- The judge introduces genuinely new information or a constraint that was missed

-- You realize the challenge exposes a real gap in your design
+- The challenge exposes a real gap in the design

-- Your original reasoning does not hold up under the specific scrutiny
+- The original reasoning does not hold up under specific scrutiny

-- The judge is pointing out a platform limitation you were unaware of
+- The judge points out a platform limitation the candidate was unaware of

 How to adapt gracefully: